ERASMUS+: PROVIDING MORE AND BETTER OPPORTUNITIES TO SUPPORT EUROPE’S FUTURE GENERATIONS

 The figures published today reveal that in 2014, Erasmus+ already benefited more peoplethrough a wider range of opportunities.
 In its first year, the programme supported a record 650,000 mobility grants for students, trainees, teachers, volunteers and other young people and paved the way for the first student loans for a full Master degree abroad.
 For the first time, the programme also funded policy support projects involving public authorities and international organisations and provided funding for projects in the field of sport.

-strengthened Erasmus+ is also delivering stronger support to its beneficiaries.
+A strengthened Erasmus+ is also delivering stronger support to its beneficiaries.
 This can be seen in improved recognition of studies abroad once students return to their home countries.
 Moreover, teacher and staff mobility is being integrated better into professional development strategies backed by their home institutions.

 The new Erasmus+ is also more open, with a strong focus placed on promoting social inclusion, active citizenship and tolerance.
 To achieve this, more financial support than ever has been made available to participants with fewer financial means or those with special needs.
 A further €13 million has also been committed for 2016 to fund projects tackling issues like social inclusion of minorities and migrants and other disadvantaged social groups.